How to Choose the Best Yoga Teacher Training For You

-A: We purposefully limit the number of students for each course to 24 students.
+A: We purposefully limit the number of students for each course to a maximum of 30 .
 The course has actually become so popular in recent years that we are now forced to refuse more applications than we accept!
 Yet to preserve the timeless bond of love that unites us with our students we prefer to keep things small and humble.

 5 – Practice Yoga in Nature

 Yoga is best practiced in a natural environment where the earth is clean, the water is abundant, the temperature is mild, the air is pure and the space is clear.
 Yoga studios, small rooms, and rented halls in cities are probably not the best choice.
 A retreat center or ashram in nature, away from the faced paced lifestyle of modern cities, is ideal.
 If at all possible find a community of other yoga practitioners and spiritually minded people.
 There you will find community support, a slow paced lifestyle and the conditions necessary to deepen your own practice with little effort.

 A: We are blessed to be here in Ubud, Bali.
 A true sanctuary of pristine nature…we are surrounded by lush jungle foliage, on the banks of a river, directly across from a sacred Balinese Water temple, with the sounds of mystical birds chirping to wake us up and immersed in an international community of spiritual seekers.